The Manufacturer of the Impossible

-Her interminable energy and powers of persuasion has brought together space scientists and leading musicians and authors like Beck, Bobby Womack, Damon Albarn, Maywa Denki, Bruce Sterling and Penguin Café in a musical collaboration that is taking music into space.
-Blasted from a Japanese launch pad in August 2013 and her most ambitious project to date; she conceived, assembled and directed the International Space Orchestra (ISO) – the world first orchestra of space scientists from NASA Ames Research Center, Singularity University, International Space University and the SETI Institute.
+NBH studio is bold, innovative and embraces multidisciplinary approaches, resulting in unique subversive experiences.
+NBH Studio previously collaborated with Beck, Bobby Womack, Damon Albarn, The Prodigy, Maywa Denki, Bruce Sterling and Penguin Café in a musical collaboration that took music into space.
+Blasted from a Japanese launch pad in August 2013 and in the International Space Station in May 2015; Ben Hayoun assembled the International Space Orchestra (ISO) – the world first orchestra of space scientists and astronauts at NASA.

 “A Social Sculptor”

 – Hans-Ulrich Obrist, Director of International Projects at the Serpentine Gallery

 “Well, folks… there are people who are pretty into design, and then there are designers who are like a force of nature.”

 “Every minute with Nelly simply overflowed with delight that constantly transitioned from one surprise to the next, each moment drawing smiles, “oohs” and “ahhhs”from the crowd as if we were watching a fourth of july fireworks display.”